Chevy 4.3 V6 Reliability (How long this Engine Last?)

 To cap it off, the Chevy 4.3 V6 is a very reliable engine.
 In fact, it is one of the most reliable engines on the market as we speak.

 Few engines, even by GM, have been able to replicate this level of performance or come anywhere close to it.
-Nothing in 100% percent good and the Chevy 4.3 V6 engine does have its drawbacks.
+Nothing is 100% good and the Chevy 4.3 V6 engine does have its drawbacks.

 When you look at it though, the majority of these problems are based around it not being powerful enough for certain heavy duty pickup trucks.
 They rarely have anything to do with the engine not performing well.